 When reviewing another 87th Precinct novel also published in 1965, He Who Hesitates, I pondered how its plot suffered from pulling too far from the regular cast and their investigations.
 Remembering this book had more cop stuff, I thought combining the two might have made a better single book for 87th Precinct fans that year.

 After reading Doll, I don’t think so anymore.
-I still think Hesitates would have worked better as a subplot than a standalone, but Doll, despite its 150-page brevity, has enough story by itself.
+I do think Hesitates would have worked better as a subplot than a standalone, but Doll, despite its 150-page brevity, has enough story by itself.
 Its lack of a distracting sidestory winds up being a plus.
 Doll is a straightforward showcase for McBain’s natural gift of accelerating tension.

 The book does have some minor leaps of logic.
 Most immediately, there is Carella’s decision to rush to confront the suspected killer without informing anyone else at the 87th Precinct.
 Given how hard McBain pushes Carella’s professionalism across the series, the absence of it here is both strange and oddly unremarked upon.
 I don’t like it when stories hinge on left-field stupid decisions being made by smart characters, especially otherwise terrific stories like this.